jessr92/Level4Project/README.md

 \> make CPPFLAGS+=-DDEVx (where x = CPU, GPU, or ACC)

-Compiles all binaries and, for non-cpu-prexied binaries, changes the target device to either CPU, GPU, or ACC.
+Compiles all binaries and, for non-cpu-prefixed binaries, changes the target device to either CPU, GPU, or ACC.

 \> make CPPFLAGS+=-DHTML_PARSE